SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

 First off let's setup mongo and mongoose.

 1. Install mongoose into this repo's package.json: `npm install --save mongoose`
-1. Create a new file `models/book.js`
+1. Create a new file `models/book.js`.
+We'll create a schema and model for books in this file!

 1. Our books will have the following attributes:
   * title